Complete Guide to Solar Energy in Vermont

 Vermont Governor Phil Scott signed legislation allowing ground-mounted net-metered solar arrays under 25 kW capacity to qualify for expedited registration.
 Previously only rooftop systems under 15 kW qualified.
 This streamlines the approval process and reduces installation timelines for residential solar projects.

-Federal ITC Information →Vermont Solar Laws & Regulations
+Vermont Solar Laws & Regulations

 Understanding the legal framework that supports solar energy in Vermont